Tawa Esplanade Restoration Project

 Wild About Te Atatū have joined us in this mahi as our work here supports the wider effort for a Pest Free Te Atatū.
 Introduced predator species such as rats, possums and stoats eat our native birds, bird eggs and their food.
 A possum can eat as much as 3 shopping bags full of leaves in one night!
 We have begun monitoring at Tawa Esplanade to find out who we have living there.

 We are extremely grateful for this generous support.

-The mahi (work) of RiverCare Group Te Wai o Pareira is to restore the mauri (life force) of the Awa [Henderson Creek].
-However the mauri of the awa is also connected to the land around it.
-This restoration project helps us take a step towards our goal by restoring the native ecology of Tawa Esplanade by clearing weeds and rubbish and planting native species that help clean the water, stabilise the banks and provide habitat for indigenous birds and invertebrates.
+The mahi (work) of RiverCare Group Te Wai o Pareira is to restore the mauri (life force) of the awa Te Wai o Pareira [Henderson Creek].
+The mauri of the awa is connected to the land around it.
+This restoration project helps us take a step towards our goal by restoring the native ecology of Tawa Esplanade through the clearing of weeds and rubbish and planting native species that help clean the water, stabilise the banks and provide habitat for indigenous birds and invertebrates.
 When we restore habitat and do what we can to clean up pollution, we enable the eco-systems to become self-supporting.
 This is a long term project with many stages.
 Stage 1 has been completed and is now being maintained and we're excited to announce that Stage 2 is underway with more planting planned for August 2022 - in time for Matariki.

 Part of our objectives is to understand better what the best methods of planting are.
 We are planning on trialing different methods of planting:

 Method 1: use small seedling plants to get established over the coming years.